Russian court rejects US reporter Gershkovich's detention appeal | Law-Order

 A Moscow court on Tuesday rejected an appeal from U.S. journalist Evan Gershkovich to be freed from pre-trial detention, meaning he will stay in a former KGB prison until at least May 29 while a spying case against him is investigated.

+A Moscow court on Tuesday rejected an appeal from U.S. journalist Evan Gershkovich to be freed from pre-trial detention, meaning he will stay in a former KGB prison until at least May 29 while a spying case against him is investigated.
 Gershkovich, a reporter for the Wall Street Journal, denies the espionage charges.
 He looked calm and smiled as he stood in a glass and metal cage before the appeal ruling, wearing a checked shirt with his arms folded in front of him.

-His legal team suggested he be freed on bail of 50 million roubles ($614,000) or placed under house arrest, Tatiana Nozhkina, his lawyer, was quoted as saying by Russia's RIA news agency.
-She said the court had rejected both suggestions.
+His legal team asked that he be freed on bail of 50 million roubles ($614,000) supplied by Dow Jones or placed under house arrest, Tatiana Nozhkina, his lawyer, told reporters.
+The court, she said, rejected both suggestions.
+"He's in a combative mood," Nozhkina told reporters outside the court.
+"He is ready to defend himself and to show that he is innocent."

-His lawyer Nozhkina told reporters he was reading Russian literature, adding: "He's in a combative mood, denies he is guilty, and is ready to prove it."
+Asked about the prison food, Nozhkina said Gershkovich was being given porridge in the mornings and that the food was normal.
 Tuesday's hearing was procedural, covering how Gershkovich should be detained, not the substance of the charges against him as investigators are still working on the details of the case.

 Gershkovich, the son of Soviet emigres, is being held at the Lefortovo prison, which in Soviet times was run by the KGB but is now operated by the Federal Penitentiary Service.
 Traditionally it has been used to hold those suspected of spying and other grave crimes.